BPLIM/ReplicationApp/Server/README.md

 installPySimpleGui.sh
 ```

-After these steps, the researcher may click one the desktop file to launch the application.
+After these steps, the researcher may click on the desktop file to launch the application.